China–European Union relations: COVID-19 pandemic

-Chinese cyber-attacks

-On 22 June 2020, amid the ongoing COVID-19 pandemic, EU Commission President Ursula von der Leyen called out the People's Republic of China for allegedly conducting cyberattacks against EU hospitals and health care institutions.

-In May 2025, Kaja Kallas condemned the People's Republic of China for what she called a "malicious cyber campaign" against the Czech Ministry of Foreign Affairs and threatened sanctions.
+Telecommunications security

+In May 2026, the European Commission recommended that all EU member states exclude equipment made by Chinese companies Huawei and ZTE from their telecom infrastructure, citing security risks.

 Russian invasion of Ukraine

 China's relations with Europe became challenging following the Russian invasion of Ukraine when the US accused both Moscow and Beijing of aligning themselves.
 According to a New York Times report on 25 February 2022, the US government shared intelligence with China on Russia's troop buildup over three months and beseeched China to tell Russia not to invade, which Chinese officials rebuffed, saying they did not think an invasion was in the works, while sharing the information with Russia.
 On 2 March, the New York Times reported that a Western intelligence report indicated that Chinese officials had asked Putin to delay the invasion till after the 2022 Winter Olympics China was hosting.
 The Guardian reported a source confirmed the claim to Reuters, but that the Chinese embassy in Washington vehemently denied it as a 'smear' to blame China.
 Richard McGregor wrote that China was "struggling to settle on a clear message over Ukraine" because it was "trying to reconcile the irreconcilable" between Russia and Ukraine.

 In February 2024, the European Union proposed sanctions that would target Chinese companies aiding Russia's war effort in Ukraine.
 On 25 June 2024, China requested that the EU revoke sanctions on Chinese firms accused of supporting Russia in its war in Ukraine, highlighting its opposition to unilateral sanctions and noting formal protests to the EU.
 In December 2024, EU sanctioned several Chinese and Hong Kong entities for supporting Russia's military.

 In November 2024, EU foreign affairs chief Kaja Kallas stated that China must pay a "higher cost" for its support of the Russian invasion of Ukraine.
 On 11 February 2025, Kallas condemned China's support for Russia, saying that "Without China’s support, Russia would not be able to continue its military aggression with the same force.
 China is the largest provider of dual-use goods and sensitive items that sustain Russia’s military-industrial base and that are found on the battlefield in Ukraine."